It’s still there!

 It began with an intriguing map tumbling out of the Los Angeles Times in October 1997.
 Like a map to hidden pirate treasure, it showed the way to an adventure that would become one of my most memorable days.

-The fact that its a road thats hardly been used since the days of wooden wheels and solid tires is enough.
+The fact that it is a road that has hardly been used since the days of wooden wheels and solid tires is enough.
 But the unexpected solitude and beauty to be found up there in the twenty-first century, as history unravels beneath your tires makes the route really magic.

 I will refer to reference sources later in this article, which contain expertise that I cannot hope to rival.
 But it is my own experience up on the ridges that will always stay in my memory.